-Space is the area provided for a particular purpose.
-In interior design, space is three-dimensional: it has a length, width and height.
-The size of a space can contribute to a positive or negative feeling.
+The balance between positive and negative space will determine the feeling of your space.
 A large open space may give a room an airy, relaxed feeling, or it can cause the room to feel unwelcoming and stark.
-In comparison, a small room can be comfortable and cozy or may seem crowded and give a sense of a hectic and chaotic feeling.
+Similarly, a small room can be comfortable and cozy, or may feel crowded, hectic and chaotic.

-• Vertical lines transmit a dignified and formal feeling and cause the eye to move upward, adding visual height.
+- Repeated vertical lines transmit a dignified and formal feeling and cause the eye to move upward, adding visual height.

-• Horizontal lines are restful, calm and the most stable of all line forms.
+- Horizontal lines are restful, calm and the most stable of all line forms.

-• The eye travels side-to-side along a horizontal line, widening the area or object being viewed.
+- The eye travels side-to-side along a horizontal line, widening the area or object being viewed.

-• Large curved lines with long waves are relaxing, gentle and suggest joy.
+- Large curved lines with long waves are relaxing, gentle and suggest joy.

-• Small curved lines with very short waves suggest excitement and energy.
+- Small curved lines with very short waves suggest excitement and energy.

 Everything has a form, or a physical shape.
 Form can be measured from top to bottom (height), side to side (width) and back to front (depth).
 There are two types of form: man-made and organic.
 In relationship to their surroundings, forms can be boring or interesting.
 It is important to use form creatively to make sure it complements the mood and design of the space.

 There are two types of texture: tactile and implied.
 Tactile texture is what is felt when an object is physically touched.
 Implied texture is the visual quality of an object interpreted by the eye.

 Get Started on Your Design Now

 All it takes is one step to get started on your new kitchen.
-It’s easy and with no commitment.
-Click below to find out how.Get Started
+It’s easy and with no commitment.Get Started